plsletmeee/omegabot/PRIVACY.md

 ## Questions

-If a user of Omega Bot have questions pertaining to our services, or are concerned about what data might be being stored, they may contact @Xictul#0001 on Discord or create a support ticket in the [Omega Bot Discord](https://discord.com/channels/1009837302954074262/1031744772949413968) server.
+If a user of Omega Bot have questions pertaining to our services, or are concerned about what data might be being stored, they may email support@omegabot.xyz or create a support ticket in the [Omega Bot Discord](https://discord.com/channels/1009837302954074262/1031744772949413968) server.